ART AND ORGANISM

 We can, in fact, argue that objects in nature–landscape or gutter–become artifacts the second they are found: “By the artist’s seizing any one object from nature, that object no longer is part of nature.
 One can go so far as to say that the artist creates the object in that very moment by emphasizing its significant, characteristic, and interesting aspects or, rather, by adding the higher values.” – (Goethe.
 Propylaea, introduction, 1798).

 Are these natural phenomena that exist without human modification?
-(This is controversial in both cases)
+(This is controversial in most cases)

 A figurine dated from 24,000-22,000 years BCE is the focus of a consideration of ART and ARTIFACT at a KhanAcademy site: read Bryon Zygmont’s essay about the Venus of Willendorf.
 In Zygmont’s view, artifact is “anything created by humankind, and art is a particular kind of artifact in which beauty has been achieve through the application of skills.”